 In essence, what we’re saying here is that if total carbohydrate intake from a 2:1 formulation equals 60g/hr, this will represent just 15g per hour delivered via fructose and both glucose and fructose will be absorbed easily.
 At 60g/hr however, arguably there would be no benefit from a 2:1 formulation over one containing 100% glucose.
 The benefits from a 2:1 formulation start to be realised beyond a 60g/hr total carbohydrate intake and this is what the large body of research has proven.
 As carbohydrate intake is ramped up to 90g, the SGLT-1 transporters become more and more saturated, driving fructose uptake.
 60g/hr of glucose and 30g/hr of fructose has been proven to work exceptionally well.

 We have recently seen the emergence of sports nutrition products boasting a new multi-transportable carbohydrate ratio of 1:0.8 Glucose:Fructose.
-The reality is that this research is anything but new and is now nearly a decade old.
-There has only been a single study looking at this ratio and nothing appears to have prompted scientists to look into the concept any further.
-If we had seen further developments in this area over the last 10 years it would perhaps give us a little more to talk about.
+The reality is that this research is anything but new and is now nearly a decade old (2013) and if we had seen further developments in this area over the last 10 years it would perhaps have given us a little more to talk about.
+Nothing appears to have prompted scientists to look into the concept any further until very recently (May 2022) when finally another study has been published.
+We look at both studies here.

 If we break down the composition of the formula used within this study, it supports the scientific justification we have discussed throughout this article – saturating the glucose transporter at 60g per hour with the additional carbohydrate coming from fructose, yet ironically this is also where the 1:0.8 formulation falls apart.
-This formulation only becomes ‘optimal’ (if you’re to ignore the lack of statistical significance in the results and the fact that this a single study which has yet to be repeated) at the very specific target ingestion of 108g/hr and even then the data suggests that there could be fructose sitting around unabsorbed in the gastric tract due to the Glut-5 transporters being overly saturated.
+This formulation only becomes ‘optimal’ (if you’re to ignore the lack of statistical significance in the results) at the very specific target ingestion of 108g/hr and even then the data suggests that there could be fructose sitting around unabsorbed in the gastric tract due to the Glut-5 transporters being overly saturated.
 The subjects in this study were tested over only a 2-hour period, so we would question what would happen to their digestive systems if fructose were to ‘back up’ in their GI tract over say 3 or 4 hours?
-What would happen if the endurance event lasted longer than this and 108g of carbohydrate was taken onboard hour after hour?
+What would happen if the endurance event lasted longer than this and 108g or more of 1:08 ratio carbohydrate was taken onboard hour after hour?
 It seems that if improvements in uptake did occur, this was probably due to over saturation of the GLUT-5 transporters with fructose and the danger is that by achieving this, not all of it may have been absorbed.
 Fine perhaps for 1 or 2 hours of exercise, but a questionable fuelling approach for longer efforts?

 The largest issue with a formulation at this ratio is that at less than 108g per hour, SGLT-1, the glucose transporter in the gut isn’t saturated, yet there are very high levels of fructose being delivered to the gut.
 The risk is that if intakes are backed off from the optimal 108g/hr, SGLT-1 is no longer saturated and the absorption gradient for fructose diminishes.
 This represents a precarious fuelling strategy that sees the athlete needing to consistently take on board very high levels of fuel for the strategy to work and real life just isn’t like that.
 As overall carbohydrate intakes drop, the science would suggest that more and more fructose would back up in the gut which you’d expect to cause discomfort as well as the formulation being far from optimal in delivering the high levels of carbohydrate it was intended to do.